TABLE OF CONTENTS

 Level Zero – Initial

 At Level Zero, an organisation is characterised by an absence of organised and centrally stored processes.
 The majority of business areas lack structured repositories, and much of the knowledge resides in the minds of employees.
-This stage is marked by a constant firefighting approach to work, as there is no established process repository to guide daily activities.
+At this stage, teams constantly firefight issues because they lack an established process repository to guide daily activities.
 To progress beyond Level Zero, an organisation must recognise the importance of documentation and centralisation.

 Level One – Managed